 The group is limited to 15 people (around about).
 You can also enjoy a bit of Kayaking and a tiny water park with the Dark Cave together.
 You start with a 400m Zipline, walk in the cave, have the bath and then enjoy the water park with zipline, water bikes and a few more fun games.

-7. Take a trip to the Vietnam capital
+7. Take a trip to the Hanoi and visit the Mausoleum

-Hanoi has a lot to offer from the art galleries to the beautiful temples.
+Hanoi has a lot to offer from art galleries to beautiful temples.

 8. See the pagodas